 13 Client Supply Items – Kitchen

 This is by far the most important and personal decision you will need to make.
 It is the heart of your home, and the place where you and your family, and friends, will most likely spend the majority of time.
-If it is going to be located in a new extension you’re planning on building, it should be designed at the same time as this new space.
+If it is going to be located in a new extension you’re planning on building, it should be designed at the same time as this new space ( Here is more about the Design Process).

 We recommend before you delve into the details of how your kitchen looks, you explore various layout options to decide where the kitchen should be located and how it is planned out.
 Once these formalities are done, you can start the fun part!